SeguraChain/SeguraChain/README.md

-<h2>SeguraChain is experimental, do not use it like he is, until the stable release is complete and available.</h2>
+<h2>SeguraChain is not complete, do not use it in production, until a stable release is complete and available.</h2>

 Summary: SeguraChain (Secured Chain translated from Spanish) is a technology developed mainly in C#, it allows to easily create and understand a decentralized blockchain process, it can be configured to support a sovereign update system,